 There will be no sharing of supplies, manipulatives, and other materials.
-Each student will have their own set of supplies to be kept in separate individually labeled boxes or cubbies for their individual use only.
-Students will use their own supplies.
+Each student will have their own set of supplies, kept in separate individually labeled boxes or cubbies for their individual use only.
 Any shared supplies will be cleaned before used by another student.
 Art teachers and teachers with shared supplies, will wash the materials in soapy water.